coolpalani/installing-kubernetes-with-kubeadm/README.md

 Now, you should check the following:
 * Connectivity of Docker (try docker pull nginx or something else).
 * Check status of firewall (``systemctl stop firewalld;systemctl disable firewalld``)
-* Check status of SElinux (with ``sestatus``) The output should be disabled
+* Check status of SElinux (with ``sestatus``) The output should be disabled.
 * Status of Docker service with ``systemctl status docker``.
 This sould be active and running.
 * Status of kubelet service with ``systemctl status kubelet``.
-The status of this service may be FAILURE.
+The status of this service MAY BE FAILURE.
 Check out with ``journalctl -xe`` the cause of failure.
 The cause should be: **"error: unable to load client CA file /etc/kubernetes/pki/ca.crt: open /etc/kubernetes/pki/ca.crt: no such file or directory"**
 * Also, you can check the versions of docker and kubernetes, as follows: docker --version kubelet --version